Is Stanford Test Optional?

 A composite score of 32 places Stanford in the 25th percentile, while a score of 35 places it in the 75th percentile.
 There are no minimum GPA or SAT score requirements to attend Stanford.
 However, if your score is lower than the given score, it will make it more difficult for you to be admitted.

 The composite score on the ACT is determined by taking the average of the four individual section scores.
-Therefore, in order to get the desired total score, you will need to get the desired score in each individual section.
+Therefore, to get the desired total score, you must get the desired score in each section.

 To determine whether or not you are eligible for a fee waiver, consult the guidelines provided by either the Coalition Application or the Common Application.
 You have the ability to make a request for a fee waiver by selecting the option to do so within the application if you are of the opinion that your current financial situation may fall within the parameters of the fee waiver guidelines.